What Is NPM? A Simple Guide to Node Package Manager

 What Is NPM Used For?

 The npm packages are useful for web development but developers also use it to build and maintain their code packages.
-As a web developer, you can manage your code packages locally and later on expand globally if required.
+Web developers learn what is NPM package organization to prevent disorganized local project folders before pushing code to live servers.

 In npm making a way through your workflow can be easier and the development process can be handier.
 In this case, npm is a package manager that helps to control the dependencies required by the software.
 A dependency is a software that must be installed for your package to work properly.
 The dependencies are commonly defined in a pacakge.json file, which you will find in the npm code packages.